 What It Entails

-HMO plans have a network of doctors, “in-network” that you must see to receive your medical services.
+HMO plans has a network of doctors, “in-network” that you must see to receive your medical services.
 If you visit a doctor outside of this network of doctors, “out-of-network” you will be responsible for 100% of the cost to see that out-of-network doctor.
-There may be cases in which you can request an exception when the service that you need is medically necessary, but you must make a request to the HMO plan before you see the out-of-network doctor or receive the service out-of-network.
+There may be cases in which you can request an exception when the service you need is medically necessary, but you must make a request to the HMO plan before you see the out-of-network doctor or receive the service out-of-network.

 HMO plans are also known for their requirement that a patient’s primary care doctor must procure a referral before the patient can see a specialist.

 The availability of Medicare HMO plans depends on the county that which you live.
-Depending on your area, there may be many plans available, or little to no plans available.
+Depending on your area, there may be many plans available or little to no plans available.